 Whether you’re a college student or a high school student, it is easy to imagine that staying sober will make you a social outcast.
-In truth, not drinking in college won’t ruin your life.
+Everyone thinks that college students drink, but it’s pretty common for them to say no to it as well.
+In truth, not drinking won’t ruin your college life.
 It’s not weird to be sober while focusing on your education.
 In fact, staying sober has many benefits.

 Why Not Drinking In College Isn’t Weird?

 You’ll Save Money

 Yet somehow most people overlook the expenses that regular substance abuse entails.
 The Bureau of Labor Statistics calculates that most Americans spend 1% of their gross annual income on alcohol.
 This means for the average household alcohol expenses are approximately $565 a year.